 Considering myself a writer, an author, has always been a struggle.
 You’ve got all the clichés surrounding the job sticking to you like a sickness: is it a real job in the first place? sigh It’s still an everyday battle… with myself!

-I’m Estelle Van de Velde, Belgian author and blogger.
+I’m Estelle Van de Velde, Belgian fiction and nonfiction author.
 I write stories since I’m able to decipher the alphabet.
 But I haven’t considered myself an author until recently.

 What changed?
 I experienced a lot of things.
 From copywriter to copyeditor, writing mentor for a charity and organiser of my own creative writing workshops, I was always coming back to what I love the most.
 And that is writing.